26 Best Places to Visit in Kandy, Sri Lanka

 Below, you will find a list of the best places to visit in Kandy, Sri Lanka, which shows the town in its purest and serene form.
 A Kandy tourist map is also included for your convenience.

 Before traveling to Kandy, book your accommodations and experiences ahead of time.
-See the short list of top suggestions below.
+Below are some top recommendations to get you started.

 26 Tourist Places in Kandy